mlemanczyk/Recyclable.Collections/README.md

 # Recyclable.Collections
 `Recyclable.Collections` project is an open source framework for operating dynamic lists at performance close to raw arrays, but fairly unlimited in size.
 It aims at providing minimal memory footprint.
-It implements `IList<T>`'s interface and is targeted as direct replacements of `List<T>`, `SortableList<T>`, `PriorityQueue<T>` & similar.
+It implements `IList<T>` interface and is targeted as direct replacements of `List<T>`, `SortableList<T>`, `PriorityQueue<T>` & similar.

 ## Included
 * `RecyclableList<T>`